Peer Teaching

 *Please note: Peer Teaching applications are due early in the fall semester so that accepted courses will be ready for November registration.

 Not sure what to teach or how to formulate a proposal?
-The Director of the Experimental College will meet individually with prospective Peer Teachers to discuss ideas and answer questions.
+The staff of the Experimental College will meet individually with prospective Peer Teachers to discuss ideas and answer questions.

 For more information, stop by the ExCollege Office at 95 Talbot Avenue, call us at 617-627-3384 or email ExCollege.